2003 Australian Sports Sedan Championship: Points system

 Championship points were awarded on a 20-17-15-14-13-12-11-10-9-8 basis for 1st through to 10th place in each race and an additional point was awarded to the driver setting the fastest time in Qualifying at each round.

 Cars complying with New Zealand Tranzam regulations were eligible to compete in championship races but were not eligible to score championship points.

 Results

+Note: Cars complying with New Zealand Tranzam regulations were eligible to compete in championship races but were not eligible to score championship points.